philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 Proof of concept of energy minimization using custom FIRE algorithm, proving there is no need for the built-in minimizer from OpenMM.
 Relies on GitHub gist.

-Use the same {100} reconstructed cube as the previous test.
+Uses the same {100} reconstructed cube as the previous test.
+Quite literally a visualization of atoms moving to reconstruct into dimers.
+Since the nanopart is a cube, surface strain does not significantly warp the physical dimensions.

 ## Critical Pixel Count